 Building simulation, in both commercial and academic software packages;

 Renewable energy systems, (solar, geothermal, water, etc);

 Building design, sustainability and energy… read more

-2011 - 2012; The development of standardised methods for testing phase change energy storage systems for heating/cooling applications, including the impact of PCMs on the energy efficiency of a solar thermal application.
+2011 - 2012; Carbon Trust Renewable Heat Storage Project - The development of standardised methods for testing phase change energy storage systems for heating/cooling applications, including the impact of PCMs on the energy efficiency of a solar thermal application.
 The investigation was to be used as a template to develop the system for standardisation mentioned in the title.

-2010 - 2011; Development of a novel super-thin internal insulation technology for internal use in the retrofit of UK hard to treat domestic buildings.
+2010 - 2011; The Mark Group KTP Project - Development of a novel super-thin internal insulation technology for internal use in the retrofit of UK hard to treat domestic buildings.
 The system incorporated both insulation and thermal control technology (PCMs).
 This project was completed via the Knowledge Transfer network, in coordination with a leading UK insulation installer.

 2008 - 2010; Industry (London environmental consultancy) and a career break (working within a Nottingham city centre secondary school)